 HSCT-TMA is a rare blood disease that can result from a bone marrow transplant complication and lead to organ damage.
 There are currently no approved treatments for HSCT-TMA.Learn more » Learn more about our ongoing clinical trials »

 We understand that there are critically ill patients who will not be eligible for available clinical trials and don’t have options for alternative therapies.
 In these circumstances, we will consider allowing access to the investigational therapy through Compassionate Use (CU) or an Early Access Program (EAP).
 CU is for an individual patient when no comparable or satisfactory alternative therapy options are available.
 An EAP is for a group of patients who have the same disease that was evaluated in clinical trials that we plan to submit to regulatory authorities in support of approval of the therapy.
-Both types of access programs require that the request for access to pegcetacoplan is submitted by the treating physician and that the Early Access Core Principles are met:
+Both types of access programs require that the request for access to the drug is submitted by the treating physician and that the EAP & CU Core Principles are met:

 - Providing access will not jeopardize either the clinical trials which determine whether the therapy is safe and effective, or regulatory pathways which make the decision whether to approve the therapy.

-- The patient has a serious and/or life-threatening disease and the physician believes there are no satisfactory alternative therapies on the market.
+- The patient has a life-threatening disease and the physician believes there are no satisfactory alternative therapies on the market.

 - The patient can potentially benefit from treatment and there is scientific evidence that the potential benefit outweighs risk to the patient’s safety.

 - Providing access will not jeopardize the ability for Apellis to conduct essential tasks that are necessary to bring effective therapies to people suffering from the diseases we seek to treat.